-Nevertheless, the dial is absolutely legible thanks to a contrasting railroad-style hour track and a perfectly marked minute track with gold five-minute indexes.
+Nevertheless, the dial is legible thanks to a contrasting railroad-style hour track and a perfectly marked minute track with gold five-minute indexes.

 Like the Alien penetrating an astronaut.
-Like a wart on face.
+Like a wart on the face.
 Like a bug on a windshield.
 Well, I guess you get the idea.

 Maybe a skeletonized version would look great with this thing?

 Pierre Thomas Montre Historique Tourbillon specification

 Movement: Hand-wound, Caliber PT 2010, 21,600 vph, hand-finished parts, based on a historic FHF movement from the 1870s, Swiss Made

 Functions: Hours, minutes, flying tourbillon